 Alan Gooch has committed his life to one thing…helping others.
 His primary vehicle for doing this has been his work for more than 25 years in college athletics and, primarily, football.
-Alan is the Executive Director of the Orlando Sports Foundation, whose goal is to bring a new and different college football bowl game experience to the Citrus Bowl in Orlando, Florida.
-Additionally, the bowl’s goal is to create awareness and an additional financial resource for breast cancer research.
+Alan is the Executive Director of the Orlando Sports Foundation – a 501(c)(3) organization dedicated to raising funding and awareness for organizations working to find a cure for cancer.
+The AutoNation Cure Bowl is OSF’s signature event – an NCAA college football bowl game played each December at Camping World Stadium in Orlando, Florida.
+Funds raised from the AutoNation Cure Bowl directly benefit the nation’s highest rated breast cancer organization, the Breast Cancer Research Foundation,

 Alan began his football career in 1981 as a defensive back for the University of Central Florida (UCF) Knights.
 He spent 22 years on the coaching staff starting in 1983 as a graduate assistant, and quickly moving thru the ranks and becoming UCF’s recruiting coordinator.

 Alan guided the secondary for his first few years, then took over coaching the linebackers.
 In 1986, he became responsible for the running backs.
 Over the next 17 years, all 31 running backs finished their eligibility and received degrees from UCF.
 During the 1997 season, Alan earned national attention working with running back Dwight Collins, who is deaf.
 Collins received Walt Disney’s Wide World of Sports Spirit Award for being the nation’s most courageous athlete and was honored, with Alan at his side, by President Bill Clinton in a White House ceremony for winning the Giant Steps award, presented by the National Consortium for Academics and Sports.
 That same year, Alan himself was named the Assistant Coach of the Year by the American Football Coaches Association.